-If the all sections of the coolant temperature gauge including segment H and high coolant temperature indicator are on while you're driving, don't ignore it.
+If the all segment of the coolant temperature gauge and high coolant temperature indicator are on while you're riding, don't ignore it.
 Pull safely to a stop.
 Stop the engine as soon as it's safe to do so, and let it cool.